 After much controversy the Board voted in favor of improving Silver Lake and passing a bond issue to raise funds for the development.
 The arguments between Village Board and Recreation Commission were put to rest, the Board announcing that it would not interfere with the Commission’s role concerning Silver Lake.
 The Recreation group would run the parks and the Village Board would run the village government.

 On the first day of swimming in June that year, some 300 residents enjoyed a Silver Lake that had been significantly improved since March.
 The new dam still needed to be constructed and the Ottaviano Corporation was awarded the contract.
 The cost was $35,000 and would include removing the existing upriver sluice dam and cleaning the river bed.

 Construction began in September 1961, with the arrival of a bulldozer that cleared the upstream river bed and moved stones into the beach area to make a natural retaining wall and breakwater.
 Sheet metal piles were driven to support a new dam.
 The entire project was completed by November.

 The dam built that year held up remarkably well, but in fall 2010 the village undertook a major construction project to rebuild it.
 Much of the original dam was underwater.
 Concrete had eroded and parts of the metal cap across the top had washed away, creating a potential safety issue for swimmers.
 The repair project cost approximately $200,000, which included building a coffer dam to divert water away during construction and a new metal cap.

-After more than 70 years, Silver Lake remains as a special, secluded paradise (though open only to Croton residents with Recreation Department passes).
-A testament to its enduring attraction, the park was visited over 10,000 times by residents during the 2010 summer season.
+After 80 years, Silver Lake remains as a special, secluded paradise (though open only to Croton residents with Recreation Department passes).
 Anyone who experiences it for the first time marvels at our village treasure.
 Newcomers are heard to exclaim, “It feels like I’m somewhere in Maine.”